 Advertising, account planning, market research, PR, copywriting, public affairs, media, law, television, hospitality.
 The choices are endless really.
 You just need to be familiar with the basic concepts of marketing and understand what’s required to succeed and progress within the industry.

 Regardless of whether a graduate is pursuing a position in PR or looking for a role in television, they’ll be expected to have a creative streak.
 Marketing is an industry that thrives on new ideas, and firms want to recruit graduates who can bring fresh approaches to the table.

 Companies also like people who are in tune with their surroundings.
 If a candidate is aware of the trends dominating society, a business will immediately consider this candidate to be a potential prospect.

 Communication skills are also desirable, as well as a capability to perform under pressure (deadlines are a big thing in marketing) and cater for alternative tastes and desires in various environments.

 If you’re still at university, there are a ton of student jobs out there that can help you develop the kinds of skills marketing recruiters will absolutely love to see on your CV.

-If this all sounds great and you’re thinking that marketing might just be the career choice for you, explore the selection of marketing and PR graduate schemes available at Bright Network.
-With our help, you’ll be able to get your foot on the first rung of the marketing ladder
+If this all sounds great and you’re thinking that marketing might just be the career choice for you, take a loot at our latest marketing and PR graduate opportunities.